2019 • 02 • 18

 Where to Stay

-There are few accommodations and establishments in the vicinity, but if you are going to explore other parts of Romblon, here are some of the highly-suggested resorts in the province of Romblon according to Agoda users (as of August 2017).
+There are few accommodations and establishments in the vicinity, but if you are going to explore other parts of Romblon, here are some of the highly suggested resorts in the province of Romblon according to Agoda users, in no particular order.

 - Aglicay Beach Resort. ✅ CHECK RATES & AVAILABILITY